jolenechia2024/LocaLoco/README.md

 ## Web Solution Overview

 ### 🎯 Intended Users
-- Users looking for nearby local/independent shops/small businesses to support
+- Users looking for nearby local independent shops/small businesses to support
 - Independent, local businesses that need discovery and have troubles reaching customers

 ### 💡 What Users Can Do & Benefits